wchristian/perl5_wiki/Defaults-for-v7.md

 The following defaults have been proposed for Perl 7.
 They were chosen because the belief is that they would break very little well behaved code.

-One or more audits of these defaults against CPAN should be attempted in order to understand how much of it would break if we chose this.
+One or more audits of these defaults against CPAN should be attempted in order to understand how much of it would break if we chose these defaults.

 # On by default